55th Aeromedical Airlift Squadron: Airlift in Europe

 In January 1966, Military Airlift Command (MAC) replaced MATS.
 In this reorganization the squadron was once again activated as the 55th Military Airlift Squadron, and took over the 1455th Air Transport Squadron's mission, personnel and equipment.
 In 1968, recognizing the emphasis on the squadron's aeromedical evacuation mission the squadron was redesignated the 55th Aeromedical Airlift Squadron.
 At the same time, it was transferred from MAC to USAFE, and it became a unit of the 7310th Tactical Airlift Wing.

 In 1981, the squadron was tasked with the return of the Americans being released after being held hostage for two years in Iran.
 Because of the length of time they had been held in prison conditions, it was decided that aeromedical evacuation was called for, not ordinary airlift.
-The squadron flew two C-9s to Algiers, where an Air Algeria plane had flown them from Teheran.
+The squadron flew two C-9s to Algiers, where an Air Algérie plane had flown them from Teheran.
 The squadron flew them to Germany, where the hostages were given medical exams at Wiesbaden Air Base before proceeding on to the United States.

 In July 1993, the squadron moved from Rhein Main, which was in the process of becoming a civilian airport, to Ramstein Air Base, Germany, which was becoming USAFE's new airlift hub.
 On 1 September 1993, the squadron was inactivated and its airlift mission was assumed by the 75th and 76th Airlift Squadrons, which moved to Ramstein on paper from Travis Air Force Base, California and Charleston Air Force Base, South Carolina.